Tanikai/mensaplan-web-interface/README.md

 - `gestern`
 - `next`

+Note:

 - If no argument is given, `today`/`heute` will be used as default.
 - `next` means, that the plan of the mensa will be shown of the next time the facility is open.
 So during or before opening hours, today's plan and after the facility closes tomorrow's plan (or the plan for the next day the facility opens).

-In any case: if the canteen is closed at that day, the data from the next time it is open will be shown, given that the data is present.
+- In any case: if the canteen is closed at that day, the data from the next time it is open will be shown, given that the data is present.

 ### Refresh

-Refresh can be `refresh` or not set (undefined).
-If it is set, the plan will be refreshed every ten minutes.
+If the parameter `refresh` is set to `true`, the plan will be refreshed every ten minutes.
 This can be used for static displays / kiosks, e.g. in the institute coffee kitchen or the student union office.

 ## Examples